lavanova/CIL_project/README.md

   * `ALS_medium` - `ALS` with `factor 10`
   * `ALS_big` - `ALS` with `factor 20`

 For neural models, the one to one corresponding relationship between `file name` and `model name` are listed here.
+The `model name` are listed in Table I in our report.
 * `Auto-encoder`
   * `encoder` - `Auto-encoder`
   * `encoder2` - `Auto-encoder`